maliput/maliput_documentation/docs/installation_quickstart.rst

   since that represents a security risk
   (`it is equivalent to password-less sudo <https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user>`_).
   As a workaround, the instructions below use ``sudo`` for building the image and running the container.
-* Non-containerized workspaces: Ubuntu Bionic Beaver 18.04 LTS only.
+* Non-containerized workspaces: Ubuntu Focal Fossa 20.04 LTS only.

 Prerequisites
 -------------